 Finally, there is the argument that the professional image of nursing is at stake.
 Although healthcare is changing and becoming more open to this societal trend, a heavily tattooed individual will have difficulty being considered for the CNO position in most organizations.
 The definition of “professional image” does not appear to be changing anytime soon.

-Here are a couple of things to keep in mind if you are in a healthcare field:
+Here are three things to keep in mind if you are in a healthcare field:

 Ten years from now, our resumes will have improved and become more marketable.
 Whatever our individual thoughts on tattoos and nursing, we all can agree that we want our appearance to keep up with our success.